-(2) Introduction of Special Additional Tariffs on Imported Products
+(2) Special Additional Tariffs

-In India, customs duties comprising the basic customs duties (applied tariff rates), countervailing duties, (additional customs duties), the additional customs duty, and the education tax are collected by the customs authorities upon customs clearance.
-The total amount of these is at a higher level than the applied tariff rates that India usually presents at international negotiation venues such as the WTO.
+In India, customs duties comprising the basic customs duties (applied tariff rates), countervailing duties, additional customs duties, special additional customs duty, and the education tax were collected by the customs authorities upon customs clearance.
+The rate of all these taxes put together was higher than the applied tariff rates that the Indian government claimed at the international negotiations such as the WTO.